Arsenal vs. Tottenham Stats Through Time: The Viz

 The Premier League

 The phrase ‘mind the gap’ became synonymous with Arsenal’s league position dominance over Spurs across that 21-season period, but the tide has turned since.
-As it stands, Spurs are on a six-season run of finishing above their rivals in the Premier League table.
+As it stands, Spurs are on a six-season run of finishing above their rivals in the Premier League table, but with Arsenal currently 11 points clear of Spurs in the Premier League standings – and having played a game fewer – it looks like 2022-23 will turn that tide in Arsenal’s favour once again.

 Arsène Wenger had never finished below Spurs in the Premier League as Arsenal manager until his final two seasons at the club, including a 14-point deficit in 2017-18, his final season in charge.
 Spurs’ current run of six successive seasons above Arsenal in the English league system is their longest run since the late 1960s, when they finished nine successive First Division campaigns ahead of their rivals between 1959-60 and 1967-68.

-Since the end of last season, they are the closest they’ve ever been in the Premier League era – on 16 May, they even had the exact same PPG average across their previous 38 matches (1.89).
-Coming into this match, Arsenal’s 38-game PPG average is 2.11, just ahead of Spurs’ 2.08.
+Since the end of last season, they are the closest they’ve ever been in the Premier League era – on 16 October, they even had the exact same PPG average across their previous 38 matches (2.08).
+However, since then, Spurs have hit poor form while Arsenal’s unbeaten run keeps on going.
+Coming into this match, Arsenal’s 38-game PPG average is 2.21, well ahead of Spurs’ 1.87.

 After Manchester City’s 3-2 defeat to Tottenham in February, Pep Guardiola said that Spurs were “deep and compact” and “created a lot of space to run on the counter-attack”.
 Antonio Conte was almost offended by that suggestion, posting on Instagram to bite back.

 But Conte was surely posting in jest.
-There’s no shame in being a counter-attacking team, and Spurs have been one of the best at doing it since the Italian arrived at the club last year.
+There’s no shame in being a counter-attacking team, and Spurs have been one of the best at doing it since the Italian arrived at the club in November 2021.

 So far in 2022-23, Spurs have kept a much deeper shape than the other clubs in the ‘big six’, averaging much less of the ball in the final third of the pitch than those teams.

-Just 19% of Spurs successful passes have ended in the final third of the pitch in the Premier League this season – that’s only higher than Bournemouth (18%).
-Compare that to Arsenal (30%), Chelsea (30%), Man Utd (29%), Man City (27%) and Liverpool (27%) and Tottenham are the clear anomaly of the big six sides in 2022-23 so far.
+Just 22% of Spurs’ successful passes have ended in the final third of the pitch in the Premier League this season – that’s only higher than Leicester City (20%).
+Compare that to Arsenal (30%), Chelsea (25%), Man Utd (27%), Man City (27%) and Liverpool (24%) and Tottenham are the lowest of the big six sides in 2022-23 so far.
+In fact, Arsenal’s average is the second highest in the league behind only Newcastle (31%), which is impressive considering only Chelsea, Liverpool and Man City have averaged more successful passes per game than Mikel Arteta’s side (440.4) in 2022-23.

 Field tilt is a metric to show the territorial dominance between teams.
 It measures the share of possession a team has in a game, considering only touches or passes in the attacking third.
 It can be useful when trying to understand which team is more dominant in games, rather than looking at overall possession, mainly as it looks at how teams are able to get the ball into areas that matter.